Echocardiogram Technician Jobs in USA with Visa Sponsorship

 Which medical facilities are most likely to sponsor echo technicians?

 Cardiac specialty hospitals, large health systems, and academic medical centers sponsor most frequently.
-Facilities that perform high volumes of cardiac procedures need consistent staffing and understand the specialized training requirements, making them more willing to navigate the H-1B process.
+Facilities that perform high volumes of cardiac procedures need consistent staffing and understand the specialized training requirements, making them more willing to navigate the H-1B visa process.

 Can I get sponsored with just ARDMS certification and no degree?